How to format a hard drive on Windows

 What does formatting a hard drive do?

 Why format a hard drive?
-As mentioned above, formatting a hard drive can do a number of things:
+As mentioned above, formatting a hard drive can help with a variety of tasks.

-- Start from scratch: If things are no longer working well on your machine, you can format the drive and reinstall the OS to try to simulate a new computer environment.
-Just make sure to back up the files you need (or clone your whole drive) before you start formatting!
+Start from scratch: If things are no longer working on your machine, you can format the drive and reinstall the OS to try to create a new computer environment.
+Make sure to back up the files you need (or clone your hard drive) before you start formatting.

 Do new hard drives need formatting?

-Nope!
-New hard drives are formatted automatically, either by default or when you first plug them in.
-So there’s no secret sauce to formatting new hard drives — just plug them in and you’re good to go.
+No. New hard drives are formatted automatically, either by default or when you first plug them in.
+So you don’t need to learn how to format a new hard drive — just plug your drive and you’re good to go.